JohanKelyn/Computer_Graphics/README.md

 ## Computer_Graphics

-This repository contains some computer graphics projects:
+This repository contains all the computer graphics related projects, tutorials and classes that I have worked over the past year
-* NYU Computer Graphics Class
+* NYU CG Class
 * OpenGL Tutorials by JoeyDeVries
-* A Basic Raytracing Program
+* A Raytracing Program
-* OpenGL Personal Projects
+* OpenGL Projects